m-dorfman/hueautotemp/autohue_aws_deploy/README.md

 For Python to communicate with the DB psycopg is needed, to the function is deployed containerized to install the dependencies.

-This also deploys a VPC with a private and public subnet.
-The DB instance lives in the private subnet and can be communicated with via an NAT inside the public subnet.
+This also deploys a VPC with private and public subnets.
+The DB instance lives in the private subnet and can be communicated with via a NAT inside the public subnet.

 ## Cost and Timing Analysis
 This was written recently and I have yet to test.